temporalio/helm-charts/README.md

 ~/temporal-helm$ helm install temporaltest . --timeout 900s
 ```

-To use your own instance of ElasticSearch, MySQL, or Cassandra, please read the "Bring Your Own" sections below.
+To use your own instance of ElasticSearch, MySQL.
+PostgreSQL, or Cassandra, please read the "Bring Your Own" sections below.

 Other components (Prometheus, Kafka, Grafana) can be omitted from the installation by setting their corresponding 'enable' flag to `false` (and by pointing `server.kafka.host` to your existing instance of Kafka):